-There are four states that are guaranteed not to postpone their elections due to the coronavirus.
+There are five states that are guaranteed not to postpone their elections due to the coronavirus.

 And considering that this virus will be with us for some time (the earliest estimates for an effective vaccine is still over a year away), America needs to pivot right now to make sure we can all vote on time.

 Call or email your state elections board and demand that they offer mail-in ballots for every registered voter.
 To keep both Americans and our democracy safe and healthy, every voter should have the ability to go online or call to request a ballot and have it mailed to them where they can fill it out in the safety of their own home, and mail it back in.
 Again, there are 4 states that already do this — the logistics are all worked out — but all of the other states need to get on this, and fast.